ThirdsMedia/100DaysOfCode/README.md

 **Link to work:** [Beacon Server](https://github.com/djIsLucid/Beacon)

-### Day 40: March 13, 2021 - Saturday
+### Day 41: March 14, 2021 - Sunday

-**Today's Progress**: Implemented a Drawer navigator to tie the whole application together.
+**Today's Progress**: Added an Avatar section to the AppDrawer.
+Changed the InfoIcon button in the CreationWizard to be a right Drawer.

-**Thoughts:** It's getting exciting now.
-My guess is that I'll be able to finish designing the front end in the next ten days which makes it an even 50/50 split for frontend and backend.
-Seems perfect.
+**Thoughts:** The InfoDrawer idea I think is way better and can be implemented anywhere in the App where there is an info button.
+I can't figure out how to get long text to wrap inside of the Drawer (or anywhere) for that matter.
+I don't get why.
+Maybe it's because I'm sourcing the text from somewhere else so it's outside of the styling?
+I don't know.

 **Front-end To Do:**
 - [ ] Fix images